chang2keedata/p2-product-reviews-rest-api/README.md

 - `Node.js` a JavaScript runtime built on Chrome's V8 JavaScript engine
 - `Express.js` a web application framework for Node.js
 - `MongoDB` a NoSQL database system
-- `CORS` a mechanism allows server to indicate any origins (domain, scheme, or port) other than its own
+- `Cross-Origin Resource Sharing/CORS` a mechanism allows server to indicate any origins (domain, scheme, or port) other than its own
 - `joi` a npm package as data validator for JavaScript
 - `dotenv` a npm package to store configuration in the environment separate from code
 - `jsonwebtoken/JWT` a npm package to share security information between two parties — a client and a server